iKimiya28/Dria-Node/README.md

 # Dria Node Setup Guide

 A comprehensive guide to installing and managing your Dria node efficiently.
 Follow the steps below to ensure a smooth setup.
+Note Note Note:  to run ollama models make sure your ping is under 2ms.
 ---

 ## Official Resources